 Mentoring scheme student feedback

-There were 18 students who took part and received fantastic support from mentors working in local businesses.
+In 2017/2018, 18 students who took part and received fantastic support from mentors working in local businesses.
+Since then, 49 mentoring partnerships have been successfully set up with the wider Bristol business and professional communities.

 - CV writing